MyVil

 DeLorean, Pappy, but close enough for these quarters.

 Don't mistake Mollyspeople for low-expectations-having, though.
 If so, they wouldn't be coming so far just to start all over—and over again, like Kathleen.
 Her kind ride righteous orecarts to the last exit and start walkin'.
-No hosses in these westerns—plenty drumming down the street, though---often driven by co-lead throat Catherine Zavala, oi!-ing and oy-ing all the way from London, where she and McCallion long ago did behold the Pogues and Los Lobos on the same bill---(CZ also flexing x shivering vocal timbers-timbres especially on the very live limited edition 1996 Wanking Out West, http://www.mollys.com only)---with chief scribe McC. tin-whistling daylight through yer bullet holes.
+No hosses in these westerns—plenty drumming down the street, though---often driven by co-lead throat Catherine Zavala, all the way from London, where she and McCallion long ago did behold The Pogues and Los Lobos on the same bill (CZ, likely a fan of pioneering conjunto bandleader/song stylist/accordion queen Eva Ybarra, also and especially flexing x shivering husky vocal timbers-timbres, oying and oi!-ing, on the very live limited edition 1996 Wanking Out West, http://www.mollys.com only), with chief scribe McC. tin-whistling daylight through bullet holes in cowpoke ballads.
 Why?
 Well, as 1997's Moon Over the Interstate puts it, "I want to polka, but nobody polkas alone."

 The polka connection is key here, no matter the moment's rhythm, and songs can just keep breathing like an accordion, even when it's not playing.